e10v/tea-tasting/README.md

 Pairs depend on the value of the parameter `control`:

 - If `control` is `None`, each couple of variants is compared.
 In each pair, the control is a variant with the lowest variant ID.
-- Otherwise, the control is to compared to each of the rest variants.
+- Otherwise, the control is compared to each of the rest variants.

 To retrieve the result with `to_pandas`, `to_polars`, `to_dicts`, or `to_html`, pass the control and the treatment variant IDs as the first and the second parameter.

 Keep in mind that tea-tasting doesn't adjust multiple comparison.

 ### Group by units

+By default, tea-tasting assumes that data are grouped by randomization units (e.g. users).
+But sometimes one might want to use clustered error, perform multilevel modelling, or other methods that rely on more detailed data (e.g. visits).

+To do that:

+- Define a custom metric which rely on detailed data (e.g. `CRSE`).
+Set the attribute `use_raw_data` to `True`.
+- Define the experiment.
+Set the `randomization_unit` unit parameter.
+It should be a column name or a sequence of column names which defines a randomization unit (e.g. `randomization_unit="user_id"`).
+- Call `analyze` with detailed data (e.g. visits).

+Tea-tasting will:

+- Use the raw data to analyze the custom metric.
+- Group the data by the randomization units and use it to analyze other metrics.

 ### Analyze from stats